CSenkpiel/Inve2st/docs/source/data_and_data_base.rst

 Database
 ------------------------------

 The foundation for the Inve2st Framework is a PostgreSQL Database.
 Queries have been defined to be able to use the framework as flexible as possible, e.g. for choosing different scenario_IDs for different kinds of data.
-All queries can be found in the modules.Queries *Link Einfügen API*
+All queries can be found in the modules.Queries (:ref:`API`).

 If the database is installed locally by the user, the database needs to be set as TRUE (self.db_on = True) within the module investment_options.